SergioPoloGarcia/SergioPoloGarcia/README.md

 - Sports analytics and performance tracking systems

 ### 🥋 Outside of Work
-When I'm not coding, I'm practicing **Muay Thai** or diving deep into fitness training and sports nutrition.
+When I'm not coding, I'm practicing **Muay Thai**.
 I'm also an avid reader and follower of investment trends in the stock market.

 ### 📫 How to Reach Me
 - Email: sergio.polo.garcia21@gmail.com